2023 July – Greater Good: Humanities in Academia Awards

-Florida Humanities is thrilled to announce $28,000 in Greater Good: Humanities in Academia Grants for six projects at five Florida colleges and universities in support of public humanities programming.
+Florida Humanities is thrilled to announce $49,500 in Greater Good: Humanities in Academia Grants for five projects at five Florida colleges and universities in support of public humanities programming.

-Greater Good: Humanities in Academia funding offered up to $5,000 this summer to Humanities-related departments as well as Humanities Centers, Institutes, and Programs associated with Florida colleges and universities to support Fall 2022 community programming (either in-person or virtual) that seeks to broaden the public’s awareness of what it means to be human.
+Greater Good: Humanities in Academia funding offers up to $10,000 to academic departments as well as Humanities Centers, Institutes, and Programs associated with Florida colleges and universities to support community programming (either in-person or virtual) that seeks to broaden the public’s awareness of what it means to be human.
 The awarded dynamic programs take these important humanities conversations beyond the campus and into the community.

 Following are the list of awards:

-Florida Memorial University — Department of Arts and Humanities (Miami-Dade)
+Florida State University — Museum of Fine Arts (Leon)

-Nova Southeastern University — Center for the Humanities (Broward)
+Nova Southeastern University — Center for Applied Humanities (Broward)

-University of Central Florida — Department of Modern Languages and Literatures (Orange)
+University of Central Florida – School of Politics, Security, and International Affairs (Orange)

 Want to make a difference in your academic and local community?